|

 whiskey (single malts, of course), laserdiscs, DVDs, videotapes,

-Animaniacs cel art, books on tape (mostly comedy and science fiction)
+Animaniacs cel art, books on tape and CD (mostly comedy and science fiction)

 and...

-I am co-owner of a New Media development company,
+I was co-owner of a New Media development company,

 Merlin Media,